BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 `dmesg | grep "Hello World from Me"`

 Then, boot normally without adding this `printme` parameter (by hitting enter in GRUB when you select your kernel), and re-run this `dmesg | grep "Hello World from Me"`.
 The message should only appear when you include the `printme` parameter!
-If you are passing the `kernel` parameter to your `qemu` command, you can also add the `printme` parameter right after `root=/dev/hda1 ro'` to add that kernel parameter at boot time as well.

 ## Create a diff Patch File for Submission